cynkra/dm/README.md

 Are you using multiple data frames or database tables in R?
 Organize them with dm.

-  - Use it like a list of tables today.
+  - Use it today (if only like a list of tables).
   - Build data models tomorrow.
-  - Deploy the models to your organization’s RDBMS the day after.
+  - Deploy the data models to your organization’s RDBMS the day after.

 ## Overview